-We model prosecutors as being either attentive (denoted as A) to the pro-social goals of avoiding convicting innocent defendants and not misleading the court as to the truth (in short: seek justice), or as being inattentive to such goals due to focusing only on winning convictions (in short: career concerns).
+1.Modeling Prosecutor Quality.-We model a prosecutor as being either attentive (denoted as A) to the pro-social goals of avoiding convicting innocent defendants and not misleading the court as to the truth (in short: seeks justice), or as being inattentive to such goals due to focusing only on winning convictions (in short: pursues career concerns).
 In keeping with the foregoing notion of attentiveness, we further assume that attentive prosecutors are sufficiently diligent in evaluating witness-provided evidence so as to discern the reliability or unreliability of a witness before trial, while inattentive prosecutors are not sufficiently diligent in this regard.
 These two attributes (justice-seeking and diligence in evaluating witness reliability) contribute to prosecutorial quality in that, as we show below, the preference for justice reduces the extent of unjust convictions, whereas diligence increases the extent of just convictions and therefore improves deterrence.
-For this reason we bundle these two attributes together in our initial analysis and return in Section 4 to examine modifications of this bundling so as to understand the limits of this characterization of quality.
+For this reason we bundle these two attributes together in our initial analysis and return in Section IV to examine modifications of this bundling so as to understand the limits of this characterization of quality.